ray-project/ray/doc/source/walkthrough.rst

     def remote_function():
         return 1

-This causes a few things changes in behavior:
+This causes a few changes in behavior:

     1. **Invocation:** The regular version is called with ``regular_function()``, whereas the remote version is called with ``remote_function.remote()``.
     2. **Return values:** ``regular_function`` immediately executes and returns ``1``, whereas ``remote_function`` immediately returns an object ID (a future) and then creates a task that will be executed on a worker process.
 The result can be retrieved with ``ray.get``.